zkmkarlsruhe/ofxTensorFlow2/example_pix2pix/README.md

 }
 // ...
 ```
-In this example we use this pattern but also define subclass with a specialized runModel function to augment the asynchronous model execution with pre- and postprocessing.
+In this example we use this pattern but also define a subclass with a specialized runModel function to augment the asynchronous model execution with pre- and postprocessing.
 This approach is further explained in the style transfer example.

 However, it is very important to reconstruct the way data is treated during the training, which does not include ways that enhance generalization such as noise and image augmentation.